2022 marks 125 years of history for the Montville Post Office.

 Today residents are particularly grateful to have retained the Montville Post Office.

-Despite its 116 year history, its future was in jeopardy when in November 2013, residents were informed the Post Office would close because of low commercial viability and that the Post Office building would be onsold.
+Its future was in jeopardy when in November 2013, residents were informed the Post Office would close because of low commercial viability and that the Post Office building would be onsold.
 Local Federal MP, Mal Brough and local organisations, including the Montville Village Association and the Montville Chamber of Commerce, along with individual residents all advocated strongly for keeping the Post Office.

 After vigorous campaigning the Post Office was re-established as an integral part of the Montville IGA Express owned and managed by Chris and Ann Wells.
 It is largely thanks to their commitment that Montville still has a Post Office.
 It was opened in March 2014 and is a landmark in the Village Square where its window features pioneering photos of early settlement life supplied by the Montville Historical Group.